-The single most important thing for plant life is its ability to receive nutrients and plants receive most of their nutrients from soil.
+The single most important thing for plant life is its ability to receive nutrients and plants receive most of their nutrients from the soil.

 As you can imagine, your potting soil is a pretty important part of a healthy, thriving indoor plant.
+And with so many types of soil to choose from, it can be tricky to know where to begin when crafting your own.

 Using your own potting mix ingredients (instead of purchasing bagged soil conveniently labeled as “for indoor plants”) provides you with more control over the nutrients that your plants receive.
 The best soil mixes will incorporate a wide variety of potting soil ingredients, including perlite, coco coir, peat moss, vermiculite, coarse sand, and compost, which I’ll go over in this post.